JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 ## Tuples

+### The name tuple is meant to be a shorthand for fixed and predetermined data meanings
 Tuples are similar to lists in that they are containers of objects.
 However, there are two main differences:

 - They are defined using parentheses instead of brackets.